 At least every 5 years weed treatments will be reevaluated, based on previous treatments, professional observations, and coordination with local and state weed boards and personnel, for movement to a different level of treatment.
-Generally, a 20 percent increase in abundance, despite adequate treatment efforts, will trigger a review for possible movement to a reduced or changed treatment scheme, with a goal of maintaining existing levels, while a 20 percent decrease in abundance will trigger a review for possible movement to an increased treatment scheme, with a goal of possible movement to an increased treatment scheme, with a goal of further reductions or possible eradication.
+Generally, a 20 percent increase in abundance, despite adequate treatment efforts, will trigger a review for possible movement to a reduced or changed treatment scheme, with a goal of maintaining existing levels, while a 20 percent decrease in abundance will trigger a review for possible movement to an increased treatment scheme, with a goal of further reductions or possible eradication.